Shakespeare's Language: Keys To Understand It

 If Shakespeare used Golding as a kind of English poetic dictionary, in an age before dictionaries, as we know them, came into being, he is not blameworthy.
 Although Shakespeare was literature's greatest magpie, he was also its greatest alchemist.
 We may forgive his imperial sequestrations.
 He too dealt in metamorphoses.
 He took lead and turned it into silver; he took silver and made it into gold; he took gold (or Golding) and transformed it into sapphires and diamonds.

-Background essay continues for two more pages. . .
+Background essay continues . . .

 15